akien-mga/godot-old-wiki/Background-loading.md

 ```

 **Note**: this code in its current form is not tested in real world scenarios.
 Find me on IRC (punto on irc.freenode.net) or e-mail me (punto@okamstudio.com) for help.

+(c) Juan Linietsky, Ariel Manzur, Distributed under the terms of the [CC By](https://creativecommons.org/licenses/by/3.0/legalcode) license.